-We personally use and recommend SafetyWing.
-For only around $10 a week, it’s really a no-brainer.
+SafetyWing offers travel insurance for only about $10 a week, making it a no-brainer to get.
 You can get a quick, non-binding quote below:

 With you now covered should something bad happen, you can focus on the core part of our Larnaca travel itinerary.
-Here you’ll find all the great places you can look forward to visiting as you explore Larnaca in 1 day.
+Here you’ll find all the great places you can look forward to visiting as you explore Larnaca in one day.

-Church of Saint Lazarus
+Church of St. Lazarus

-The church itself is an important historical landmark, dating from the 9th century.
-Thanks to restoration work in the 17th century, it’s incredibly well-preserved and is quite stunning inside with its golden iconostasis.
-Within the church grounds you’ll find a small museum, with religious icons and relics on display.
+The church itself is an important historical landmark, dating back to the ninth century.
+Thanks to restoration work in the 17th century, it’s incredibly well preserved and quite stunning inside with its golden iconostasis.
+On the church grounds, you’ll also find the small Byzantine Museum of St. Lazarus, with religious icons and relics on display.

 Old Turkish Quarter

-This seaside fortress has defended the harbor of Larnaca since 1625 when it was built by the Ottomans.
-During the British rule of Cyprus, it was transformed into a prison, but today acts as the city’s Medieval Museum.
-The museum displays of black-and-white photos and artifacts is quite modest, but the views from the castle fortifications definitely make a visit worthwhile.
+This seaside fortress has defended the harbor of Larnaca since the Ottomans built it in 1625.
+During the British rule of Cyprus, it was transformed into a prison, but it now houses the Larnaca Medieval Museum.
+The museum’s displays of black-and-white photos and artifacts are quite modest, but the views from the castle fortifications definitely make a visit worthwhile.

-With only a day here you probably won’t have much time for the beach.
-Stay longer though and you can spend more time bouncing between the beach and the bars and cafes on the promenade.
-At any rate, make sure to return later in the day for some drinks, and maybe dinner at one of the many bars and restaurants that sit along the promenade.
+With only a day in Larnaca, you probably won’t have much time for the beach, but if you stay longer, you can enjoy bouncing between the beach and the bars and cafes on the promenade.
+At any rate, you should return later in the day for some drinks – and maybe dinner at one of the many bars and restaurants that sit along the promenade.

 Hala Sultan Tekke

-It’s said that within this monastery complex lies the tomb of Umm Haram, a companion to the prophet Muhammad.
-A shrine dedicated to her has made this mosque a place of pilgrimage for many Muslims.
-Although the current mosque dates only from 1816, it’s quite an impressive sight and there is also a mausoleum, minaret, and cemetery to be seen within the complex.
+It’s said that within this complex lies the tomb of Umm Haram, who was the wife of Ubadah ibn al-Samit, a companion to the Prophet Muhammad.
+A shrine to her has made this mosque a place of pilgrimage for many Muslims.
+Although the current mosque only dates back to 1816, it’s quite an impressive sight, and you can see a mausoleum, minaret, and cemetery within the complex.